mythril-forge/homebrew-classes/docs/homebrew/classes/rogue/arcane-trickster.md

 ### Spells Known
 You know three cantrips or spells of your choice from the wizard spell list.

-The Spells Known column of the Arcane Trickster Spellcasting table shows when you learn more wizard cantrips or spells of 1st level or higher.
-Each of these spells must be an enchantment or illusion spell of your choice, and must be of a level for which you have spell slots.
+The Spells Known column of the Arcane Trickster Spellcasting table shows when you learn more wizard cantrips or spells.
+Each of these spells must be either a cantrip or of a level for which you have spell slots.
 For instance, when you reach 8th level in this class, you can learn one new cantrip or spell of 1st or 2nd level.

 Whenever you gain a level in this class, you can replace one of the wizard spells you know with another spell of your choice from the wizard spell list.
 The new spell must be of a level for which you have spell slots, and it must be an enchantment or illusion spell, unless you're replacing the spell you gained at 8th, 14th, or 20th level.